Patrick E. Kelly: Dobbs decision overturning Roe

 In the wake of the Dobbs v.
 Jackson Women's Health Organization decision in 2022, Kelly said, "In a post-Roe world, the Knights will continue to be there for mothers and their children, and we will continue to proclaim the dignity of every human life.”"

 Kelly also said, "Roe v.
 Wade is finally gone.
 We now have a chance to win the fight for life...by ending Roe, the court has empowered us to end one of the worst injustices in American history.
 Roe is overturned, but we have more work to do.
 We will continue to march for life until abortion is unthinkable."
-He suggested that the Knights would continue to be politically active with respect to abortion: "Each state has a choice to make.
+He added, "Each state has a choice to make.
 At least half will protect life to some degree.
 But others will keep the abortion status quo.
 And some states will even expand abortion, putting mothers and children in greater danger."

 Kelly expressed support for a program started by the Knights in 2019 to donate ultrasound machines to pregnancy centers.
 The 1,500th machine was donated in January 2022.
 The national council pays half of the cost of each machine, while local chapters pay the other half.

 Evangelization

 In his first speech to the Knights' annual gathering after becoming its Supreme Knight, Kelly said that evangelization will be a top priority in his leadership: "When I look back on the order's history, I see evangelization in virtually everything we've done.
 Yet today, there is a special urgency."

+Kelly launched a program called Cor in 2022, his first full year as the order's Supreme Knight.
+Cor is intended as a cornerstone of his evangelization efforts.
+According to Kelly, it is based on "prayer, formation and fraternity".
+The program includes a variety of elements, including a Bible study for Catholic men and a video series on "marriage, family and fatherhood".

-Supporting the National Eucharistic Revival -- a project of the United States Conference of Catholic Bishops launched in 2020 -- is one way the Knights under Kelly are supporting evangelization.
+Supporting the National Eucharistic Revival—a project of the United States Conference of Catholic Bishops launched in 2020—is one way the Knights under Kelly are supporting evangelization.

+Under Kelly's leadership, the Knights produced Mother Teresa: No Greater Love, an American documentary film about the life of Mother Teresa.